Roland Penrose: London, Cornwall, and Paris

 Penrose commissioned a sculpture from Moore for his Hampstead house; the work became the focus of a press campaign against abstract art.
-Penrose and Boué's marriage had broken down in 1934 and they divorced in 1937.
-Penrose came to Cornwall, in June 1937, staying in his brother's home at Lambe Creek on the Truro River.
+Penrose and Boué's marriage had broken down in 1934, and they divorced in 1937.
+Penrose came to Cornwall in June 1937, staying in his brother's home at Lambe Creek on the Truro River.
 He was accompanied by a group of surrealist artists; his new lover Leonora Carrington, Max Ernst, Eileen Agar, Lee Miller, Man Ray, Edouard Mesens, Paul Eluard, and Joseph Bard.
 Photographs of their stay can be seen at Falmouth Art Gallery.

 In 1938, Penrose organised a tour of Picasso's Guernica that raised funds for the Republican Government in Spain.
 In the same year he had an affair with Peggy Guggenheim, when she met him at her gallery Guggenheim Jeune to try and sell him a painting by French Surrealist artist Yves Tanguy.
-Penrose told Guggenheim that he loved an American woman in Egypt and in her autobiography Guggenheim reports she told him to "go to Egypt to get his ladylove."
-By 1939 Penrose had begun his relationship with the model and photographer Lee Miller.
+Penrose told Guggenheim he loved an American woman in Egypt, and in her autobiography Guggenheim reports that she told him to "go to Egypt to get his ladylove".

+By 1939, Penrose had begun a relationship with the model and photographer Lee Miller.
 He also had an affair with the art conservator and botanist Gigi Crompton between 1945 and 1947.
-Penrose finally married Miller in 1947.
+Penrose married Miller in 1947.
 They lived at 21 Downshire Hill, Hampstead, London, which now bears a blue plaque.

 World War II camouflage work

-As a Quaker, Penrose had been a pacifist, but after the outbreak of World War II he volunteered as an air raid warden and then taught military camouflage at the Home Guard training centre at Osterley Park.
+As a Quaker, Penrose had been a pacifist, but after the outbreak of the Second World War he volunteered as an air raid warden and then taught military camouflage at the Home Guard training centre at Osterley Park.
 This led to Penrose's commission as a captain in the Royal Engineers.

 He worked as senior lecturer at the Eastern Command Camouflage School in Norwich, and at the Camouflage Development and Training Centre at Farnham Castle, Surrey.
-During his lectures, he used to startle his audiences by inserting a colour photograph of his partner Lee Miller, lying on a lawn naked but for a camouflage net; when challenged, he argued "if camouflage can hide Lee's charms, it can hide anything".
+During his lectures, he used to startle his audiences by inserting a colour photograph of his partner Lee Miller, lying on a lawn naked but for a camouflage net; when challenged, he argued that "if camouflage can hide Lee's charms, it can hide anything".
 Forbes suggests this was a surrealist technique being put into service.
 His lectures were respected by both trainees and colleagues.
 In 1941 Penrose wrote the Home Guard Manual of Camouflage, which provided accurate guidance on the use of texture, not only colour, especially for protection from aerial photography, which was monochrome at that time.

 Penrose applied for a job at the Foreign Office, but was turned down because of a perceived security risk, possibly relating to the investigation of Lee Miller by MI5.